Ficool

 "Not with him."

-Luken approached quietly, staff slung across his back, his illusion still in place, pristine and composed, hiding how drained he really was.
+Luken approached quietly, staff slung across his back, his illusion still in place.
 He looked at Elira, though her gaze had not moved.
 "What are you thinking?"

 Elira narrowed her eyes.
 "Back there.
 When we came to the ridge.
 All those bodies.
 Every single one of them slaughtered.
 Fast."